dgamboa/dgamboa/README.md

   <img src="https://github.com/dgamboa/dgamboa/blob/master/assets/maui_road.jpg" alt="Banner photo for GitHub profile">
 </p>

-# Full Stack Engineer with a Side of Strategic Finance
+# Full Stack Engineer + Strategic Finance
 Hello, I'm Daniel :wave:.
 I've spent the last few years working in strategic finance and leading multi-disciplinary teams.
 I used to reflect longingly on my engineering days at Texas A&M and my short stint as a web developer at Dev Bootcamp, but I reframed the narrative in early 2021.
 I now spend most of my time programming while working on strategic finance projects on the side.
 I think these two interests will merge at some point for compounding fun :rocket:

 ## Now
-* Learning everything I can about software engineering and internet systems
+* Building systems and resources to support the development of Web3
 * Training for and racing in long-distance triathlons (next major race: [Ironman Texas](https://www.ironman.com/im-texas))
-* :house: Currently living in Texas with my wife and kids
+* :house: Currently living in Texas
-* :book: Currently learning about software engineering, internet infrastructure and crypto-economics
+* :book: Currently learning about blockchain technologies
+* :lift🏋️‍♂️: Currently optimizing software engineering reps

 ## Side Projects
 - [x] [Rocketree](https://rocketree.com): a Wordpress site where [Matt Harris](https://www.linkedin.com/in/mgharris34/) and I write about our learnings about learning